analogdevicesinc/msdk/Libraries/CLI/README.md

 ## Porting Guide

-The CLI library expects the user to implement the following steps:
+The CLI library expects the user to implement the following steps in their application:

 1. Add the following line to your project.mk file to include the CLI library in your project:
 ```